 Most accounts we create online are accessible with a username and a password.
-Similarly, your Blockchain wallet has a wallet ID and a password to log in with.
+Similarly, your Blockchain.com Wallet has a wallet ID and a password to log in with.
 These are the first two credentials protecting any information (and funds) stored within, but even with a lengthy complex password, it may not be enough.
-Two-factor authentication (also known as 2FA, or Two-Step Verification) is another very important layer of security you can set up to keep your Blockchain wallet secure.
+Two-factor authentication (also known as 2FA, or two-step verification) is another very important layer of security you can set up to keep your Wallet secure.
 2FA is an invaluable user friendly tool that should always be used, whenever available.
 In this article, we will take you through 2FA basics, explain how it works and why you absolutely need it.

 How it works

-When you first create your Blockchain wallet, you set your own password* and receive your identifier.
+When you first create your Blockchain.com Wallet, you set your own password* and receive your identifier.
 By default, these are the only two pieces of information required to access your wallet.

 Once you have set up 2FA with your chosen method, the login process will require you to input your wallet ID, password, and then a 2FA code.

 Even strong passwords can be broken or compromised by a remote attacker.
 However, if you have 2FA, someone who gets your password will be prevented from gaining access to your wallet because they will also require your 2FA code.
 Unlike your password, your 2FA code changes with each login attempt and is retrieved from your mobile device (or separate hardware authentication device, if you use a Yubikey).
 Enabling 2FA serves as an incredibly helpful deterrent of online attacks, which means your wallet won’t be an easy target for unauthorized access.

 Do we recommend one 2FA method over the others?